 In the next chapter I’ll go over how the categories were constructed, which in turn will explain some of these trends.
 But some of them are just interesting facts about the nature of philosophy in these twelve journals.

 It might be easier to see these twelve categories separated out.

 It’s really striking how continuous these graphs are.
-This is not something that’s programmed in - we’re just seeing one data point after another rather than trend-lines.
-The numbers here are sums across journals, and acros topics/sub-topics.
-And within each of those components, you do not see anything like this continuity.
-But the large year to year variation mostly washes away when you look at the category level.
+This is not something that’s programmed in—we’re just seeing one data point after another rather than trendlines.
+The numbers here are sums across journals, and across topics/subtopics.
+And within each of those components, there is nothing like this continuity.
+But the large year-to-year variation mostly washes away at the category level.